tpaskhalis/tpaskhalis.github.io/index.md

 ---
 layout: page
-title: Tom Paskhalis, London School of Economics and Political Science
+title: Tom Paskhalis
 group: index
 ---
 {% include JB/setup %}

-I am a PhD candidate at the [London School of Economics and Political Science](http://www.lse.ac.uk), [Department of Methodology](http://www.lse.ac.uk/methodology/), supervised by [Kenneth Benoit](https://kenbenoit.net/) and [Benjamin Lauderdale](http://www.benjaminlauderdale.net/).
+I am a fellow at the [New York University](https://www.nyu.edu/), [Center for Social Media and Politics](https://csmapnyu.org) and a PhD candidate at the [London School of Economics and Political Science](http://www.lse.ac.uk), [Department of Methodology](http://www.lse.ac.uk/methodology/).

 My methodological research interests include text analysis, machine learning, record linkage and data visualisation.
-Substantively, I'm interested in comparative and British politics, political communication and lobbying.
+Substantively, I'm interested in comparative and British politics, political communication, lobbying and social media.
 In my current research I analyse how organisations get access to government and what other strategies they employ to affect policy.
-I am also affiliated with the [Art & Reconciliation](https://artreconciliation.org/) project, in which we applied cutting-edge text analysis methods to [transitional justice debates](/research) and also created [art installation](https://www.youtube.com/watch?v=u1LcFGkmGpM) to make text-as-data approach more accessible to the general public.

 I am teaching a range of [quantitative methods courses](/teaching) and espouse experiential learning pedagogy for training in empirical political science research and data analysis.